cryptuon/stxscript/docs/language-reference.md

 ## Overview

 StxScript is a TypeScript-inspired language that transpiles to Clarity, the smart contract language for the Stacks blockchain.
-It aims to provide familiar syntax while maintaining full compatibility with Clarity's type system and capabilities.
+It provides familiar syntax while maintaining full compatibility with Clarity's type system.

-## Current Implementation Status

-**✅ Fully Implemented:**
-- Variable declarations
-- Constant declarations
-- Basic types
-- Function declarations
-- Type annotations

-**🚧 In Progress:**
-- Expression evaluation
-- Control flow
-- Function bodies

-**📝 Planned:**
-- Classes and traits
-- Maps and complex data structures
-- Error handling

 ## Basic Syntax